MicrosoftDocs/winrt-api/windows.ui.input.inking.analysis/inkanalysisinkdrawing_center.md

 ## -description

-Gets the X, Y coordinates of the of the InkAnalysisInkDrawing object, in device-independent pixel (DIP), relative to the upper left-hand corner of the inking area.
+Gets the X, Y coordinates of the InkAnalysisInkDrawing object, in device-independent pixel (DIP), relative to the upper left-hand corner of the inking area.

 ## -property-value